 Instead, Voldemort revoked them altogether, and gave the assignment to Malfoy, only instructing Snape to keep out of the way.

-And speaking of the Malfoys; Voldemort entrusted the Diary to Lucius Malfoy at the very same time he sent Snape into Hogwarts to “spy”.
+And speaking of the Malfoys; Voldemort now appears to have entrusted the Diary to Lucius Malfoy at the very same time he sent Snape into Hogwarts to “spy”.
 I doubt that this was a coincidence.
 I’m not sure I want to even try to contemplate what was on the menu for the school once Voldemort succeeded in killing little Harry Potter and completing his planned set of Horcruxes.

 But, I do suspect that Tom isn’t likely to have put one of his Horcruxes, particularly not that one, into someone else’s hands unless he was getting ready to deploy it.